 Hamid Sadr Ghayeni, a 2011 graduate of Marianopolis College, took time out of his busy schedule training to be a dentist to talk about his experiences at Marianopolis.
-He is finishing his studies at the Université de Montréal and will do his residency in New York City.
+He completed his studies in Dentistry at the Université de Montréal, and is currently completing an internship in Oral and Maxillofacial Surgery at Montefiore Medical Centre in New York City.

 Q: What was it like to go from École Secondaire La Voie to studying Health Science at the College?